money42002/doc.mathwallet.org/docs/en/polkadot.md

 This applies to all Substrate based blockchains, including Polkadot, Kusama, Acala, Statemine, MathChain L1, etc

-The only difference for these chains is the ChainID which can be query here:
+The only differences for these chains are the ChainID and Node Endpoint which can be found here:

 [https://polkadot.js.org/apps/](https://polkadot.js.org/apps/)